 Perhaps you saw the show when it performed in Los Angeles at the Pantages over a decade ago, so I must tell you that the magic of film has transformed it so much that watching it now feels like seeing it for the first time.

-- What do we all care about here?
-Salsa, right?
+- What do we care about here?
+Salsa!
 And how many movies do you know that start with la clave?
 Well, this one does!
 With songs originally written by Miranda, the film features several artists that you’ll want to listen for:

-- Ruben Blades is featured with Leslie Grace (who portrays Nina Rosario) in “Breathe;”
+- Ruben Blades is featured with Leslie Grace (portraying Nina Rosario) in “Breathe;”